-We draw attention to Note 1 to the financial statements which indicate that the Company had been incurring losses in current and prior years and had accumulated a deficit of about P798 million and P796 million as at December 31, 2012 and 2011, respectively.
+We draw attention to Note 2 to the financial statements which indicate that the Company had been incurring losses in current and prior years and had accumulated a deficit of about ₱801 million and ₱798 million as at December 31, 2013 and 2012, respectively.
 These conditions indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern, therefore, it may be unable to realize its assets and settle its liabilities in the normal course of the business.
-The management and stockholders of the Company have committed in principle to provide full financial support to sustain its operations, meet the working capital requirements and settle obligations as they fall due in order for the Company to continue as a going concern.
-Additionally, as discussed in Note 1 to the financial statements, the Company's management is banking on new petroleum and gas service contracts to increase the Company's profitability.
-We have performed audit procedures t evaluate management's plan for future action as to their likelihood to improve the situation under circumstances.
+The officers and major stockholders of the Company have committed to provide full financial support to sustain its operations, meet the working capital requirements and settle obligations as they fall due for the Company to continue as a going concern.
+Additionally, as discussed in Note 2 to the financial statements, the Company's management will evaluate outstanding receivables and advances to affiliates and design collection program to improve the Company's financial status.
+The Board will also evaluate calling for the remaining stock subscription as source of fund.
+The Company will also evaluate existing mining companies on which the Company may acquire or invest.
+We have performed audit procedures to evaluate management's plan for future action as to their likelihood to improve the situation under circumstances.
 Our opinion is not qualified with respect to the matter emphasized.